Submitting a Complaint Against a Chiropodist or Podiatrist

 The College regulates the practice of chiropody and podiatry in accordance with the Regulated Health Professions Act, 1991 (RHPA), the Chiropody Act and its regulations, and College by-laws.
-The College was established to protect the public, register applicants and set standards to ensure that chiropodists and podiatrists (referred to as registrant/member herein after) provide competent and safe foot care.
+The College was established to protect the public, register applicants and set standards to ensure that chiropodists and podiatrists provide competent and safe foot care.

-If you have concerns about the care you have received from an Ontario chiropodist or podiatrist and wish to submit a formal complaint with the College, please watch the following videos that are aimed to help you and provide a general overview of the process.
+If you have concerns about the care you have received from an Ontario chiropodist or podiatrist and wish to submit a formal complaint with the College, please watch the following videos, which provide a general overview of the College’s complaints process.

 How to Submit a Complaint